giannisdrv/myy601-Operating-Systems/README.md

 * sst.c: Solved deadlocks related to thread scheduling during SST file compactions down the tree levels.

 ## Evaluation & Performance
-* **Read-heavy workloads:** Throughput increases significantly as the number of threads increases, because read operations happen in parallel without writers blocking them.
+* **Read-Heavy Workloads:** Throughput increases significantly as the number of threads increases, because read operations happen in parallel without writers blocking them.
-* **Write-heavy workloads:** Show increased latency and lower throughput due to exclusive writer locking and the overhead of mandatory memory compactions to the hard drive.
+* **Write-Heavy Workloads:** Show increased latency and lower throughput due to exclusive writer locking and the overhead of mandatory memory compactions to the hard drive.
 However, this trade-off is completely necessary to guarantee data integrity and avoid starvation.
+* **Mixed (Read-Write) Workloads:** As the percentage of write operations increases compared to reads, overall throughput drops and latency increases.
+This occurs for two reasons: firstly, more frequent compactions temporarily block both readers and writers, and secondly, the writer-priority mechanism forces readers to wait.
+This prioritization is directly reflected in the increased read latency, as waiting writers are always allowed to enter the critical section before the waiting readers.
+Overall, the implementation is highly efficient for read-heavy workloads, and while speed is sacrificed in balanced or write-heavy scenarios, it successfully prevents starvation.

 ## Author
 * **Ioannis Drivas** (AM: 5216)